matbonfanti/crisprseq/docs/usage/screening.md

 Data from screening analysis can be interpreted using [nf-gpt](https://github.com/nextflow-io/nf-gpt).
 Currently MAGeCK MLE, MAGeCK RRA, BAGEL2 and drugZ are supported.
 To run this you can use `--gpt_interpretation` followed by the tools, whose data you want to interprete.
 For example `--gpt_interpretation mle,rra,bagel2,drugz` runs the interpretation on all 4 tools.
 You can also run less, or single tools as well.
 Since the plugin works through the OpenAI api, you will have to make sure that there is a valid api key in your local environment.
 For this use `nextflow secrets set OPENAI_API_KEY <your api key>` in your project environment prior to running the pipeline.
 This will make sure the api key is handled as a [Nextflow secret](https://www.nextflow.io/docs/latest/secrets.html) and is not written into any reports.
+You can view an example output of nf-gpt, generated using the pipelines test data, [here](../files/gpt_drugz_output.txt "Click to download").

 > [!WARNING]
 > In order for `nf-gpt` to run successfully, you will also have to run the corresponding tool.
 Simply specifying the tool with the `gpt_interpretation` parameter will **not** run the tool in the pipeline.
-Therefore, make sure to also run the tool using `--mle`, `--rra`, `bagel2` and `drugz`.
+Therefore, make sure to also run the tool using `--mle`, `--rra`, `--bagel2` and/or `--drugz`.

 > [!WARNING]
 > Be adviced that gpt produced text data has no guarantee to be correct.
-There have been various instances were LLM outputs have been proven to be the result of hallucination.
-Running `nf-gpt` does **not** guarantee scientifically correct results and is for now simply a experimental inclusion.
+There have been various instances where LLM outputs have been proven to be the result of hallucination.
+Running `nf-gpt` does **not** guarantee scientifically correct results and is an experimental tool.

 > [!WARNING]
 > As of now, the gpt results are **not** reproducible.
 This is subject to change with future plugin versions!